CQCL/pytket-docs/manual/manual_backend.rst

     print(circ.qubit_readout)
     print(circ.qubit_to_bit_map)

 For more control over the bits extracted from the results, we can instead call :py:class:`~pytket.backends.Backend.get_result()`.
 The :py:class:`~pytket.backends.backendresult.BackendResult``` object returned wraps up all the information returned from the experiment and allows it to be projected into any preferred way of viewing it.
-In particular, we can provide the list of :py:class:`Bit` s we want to look at in the shot table/counts dictionary, and given the exact permutation we want (and similarly for the permutation of :py:class:`Qubit` s for statevectors/unitaries).
+In particular, we can provide the list of :py:class:`~pytket.unit_id.Bit` s we want to look at in the shot table/counts dictionary, and given the exact permutation we want (and similarly for the permutation of :py:class:`~pytket.unit_id.Qubit` s for statevectors/unitaries).

 .. jupyter-execute::